 Watch the video below to be walked through every step of this craft.

 STEP 1: Mix the water and agar agar.
-Pour 1/2 cup of cold water and 2 teaspoons of agar agar powder into a medium-sized pot.
-Mix well with a whisk to dissolve the powder, then turn the burner to medium.
+First, pour 1/2 cup of cold water into a medium-sized pot.
+Then, add 2 teaspoons of agar agar powder.
+Next, whisk the mixture thoroughly to dissolve the powder completely.
+Finally, turn the burner to medium heat.

-Important: Do not skip this step!
-Agar agar activates through boiling.
-If you do not boil your agar agar, your ornaments will crumble when you remove them from the cookie cutters.
+Important: This boiling step is crucial because agar agar activates through heat.
+If you skip this step, your ornaments will crumble when removed from the cookie cutters.

-We used Kaytee Midwest Regional Wild Bird Food and so far our ornaments have attracted:
+We used Kaytee Midwest Regional Wild Bird Food.
+Consequently, our ornaments have attracted:

 - Cardinals